 As someone who ran a successful pain management program for a leading charity, Brian Cooper saw lots of people who had given up on the medical approach – usually sympathetic but often just told there was nothing that can be done: ‘ just get on with it’ and prescribing strong opiate medicines, which unfortunately cause nasty side-effects, and potential addiction [Anton Dec].
 Unhelpful suggestions like: ‘its bone-on-bone’ do not help either.

 When ‘Pain Gets On Our Bus’, we find it difficult to get on with our normal daily living, and our life becomes more and more stressful.
 It is also known that negative stress amplifies the pain signal, thus creating a cycle of pain, poor sleep and depression.
 If your pain was caused by an accident at work, it gets increasingly difficult to get back, leading to financial consequences.

-Mary, a Nurse, hurt her back lifting a heavy patient into bed and had to give up the job she loved.
+Mary worked as a Nurse, and one day hurt her back lifting a heavy patient into bed, resulting in having to give up the job she loved.
 She was prescribed codeine and referred for some physio, which helped a little but nobody explained to her how she could rehabilitate herself back to work or able to carry on with her normal social and domestic activities.
 Having an active and sporty outlook, it wasn’t surprising, therefore that she developed anxiety and depression.

-To achieve this kind of result, a number of techniques over a relatively small number of sessions would be put together, with each session building on from the last one, until you feel you are where you need to be to get on with your life.
-In addition to what I can offer, I also have contact with a range of other specialists in pain management who too can offer help you might otherwise not have been aware existed.
+To achieve these results, a number of techniques were put together, with each session building on from the last one, until you feel you are where you need to be to get on with your life.
+Furthermore, I am based in a specialist pain management centre that can offer you a comprehensive service.

 I am always willing to chat with you about your painful condition and there is absolutely no obligation to come and see me, and I will gladly signpost you to something more helpful if you wish.